UCB-w261/w261-environment/setup-new-hadoop-env/README.md

 5. Close the Cloud Shell window by running `exit` once the you get the prompt back.

 ## Connect to Jupyter Lab
+### Important: All of this happens in your local computer.

-After the green check mark shows next to your newly instantiated VM, you can go back to your local Terminal shell window, Google Cloud Shell for Windows users, and run this command to connect to your VM:
+After the green check mark shows next to your newly instantiated VM, you can go back to your local Terminal shell window, Google Cloud SDK Shell for Windows users, and run this command to connect to your VM:

 ```
 gcloud compute ssh w261-hadoop \